 Popular Employer Salaries for Retail Associate

-Kohl's Department Stores Inc, Target Corporation, and Cracker Barrel Old Country Store also rank near the bottom for pay, handing out $17K, $18K, and $18K-paychecks on average.
+Employees at Kohl's Department Stores Inc, Target Corporation, and Cracker Barrel Old Country Store can also expect below-average earnings of $17K, $18K, and $18K.

 Popular Skills for Retail Associate

-Retail Associates report using a pretty varied skill set on the job.
-Fortunate workers who know Inventory Management command much higher paychecks, scoring salaries 29 percent above average.
-Most people familiar with Customer Service also know Cash Handling.
+Retail Associates seem to require a number of specific skills.
+Fortunate workers who know Inventory Management command much higher paychecks, scoring salaries 28 percent above average.
+It is often found that people who know Customer Service are also skilled in Cash Handling.